View the recent COVID-19 information for licensees

 The Minister has also determined that holders of a general licence, on-premises licence, late night (general) licence or late night (on-premises) licence that authorises the supply of liquor after 11pm for on-premises consumption must complete the advanced RSA training program if they receive a demerit point from the VCGLR.

-The Ministerial Order on Advanced RSA training (PDF, 312KB) is available to download.
+The Ministerial Order on Advanced RSA training is available to download.
 More information on advanced RSA training is available for further details.

-The Victorian Government has extended the "freeze" or suspension on the granting of new (as well as variation and relocation) licence applications wanting to trade past 1am in the inner city municipalities of Melbourne (including Docklands), Stonnington, Yarra and Port Phillip.
+The Victorian Government has extended the restrictions or "freeze" on the granting of new licence applications to trade past 1am in the inner city municipalities of Melbourne (including Docklands), Stonnington, Yarra and Port Phillip.

-The freeze has been extended until 30 June 2019.
-During this time, the VCGLR will not grant applications for licences that apply to trade past 1am unless the applicant meets certain conditions.
-For more information download Decision making guidelines - restrictions on late night licences (PDF, 327KB) or visit the Late night freeze page.
+The freeze has been extended until 30 June 2021.
+During this time, applications for licences to trade past 1am in these areas will be assessed against the Decision making guidelines - restrictions on late night licences.
+For more information visit the Late night freeze page.

 Locating gaming machines in a building with permanent residential accommodation is inconsistent with the Gambling Regulation Act 2003 responsible gambling objectives.